-35.3.6.3 Multi-link retransmit procedures (CIDs 1064, 2503, 2714, 2598, 3381)
+35.3.13.7 Multi-link retransmit procedures (CIDs 1064, 2503, 2714, 2598, 3381) (#1064)

-If an MLD has established block ack agreement with another MLD for a TID, and the transmission of a QoS Data frame of the TID in a link is unsuccessful, and if the frame is not a fragment, the MLD may attempt retransmissions of the frame on any link that has the TID mapped to it.
+If an MLD has established block ack agreement with another MLD for a TID, and the transmission of a QoS Data frame of the TID in a link is unsuccessful, and if the frame is not a fragment, the MLD may attempt retransmissions of the frame on any link that has the TID mapped to it, subject to the applicable lifetime limit and any existing restrictions for transmissions of frames that apply to the link. (#2503, #2714)

+NOTE 1 – Examples of restrictions are: the maximum MPDU length constraint of the link, or the power state of the STAs operating on the link. (#2503, #2714)

+If an MLD does not have a block ack agreement with another MLD for a TID, the MLD shall follow the procedure in 35.3.11 (Multi-link device individually addressed data delivery without block ack negotiation) to deliver the failed frames. (#3381)

+NOTE 2 – In order to prevent the receiver from discarding a retransmitted frame as a replayed frame, the PN used to protect the frame is not incremented when the frame is retransmitted. (#2598)